mmolari/morbidostat-genome-analysis/notes/plots.md

 ## Insertions

 The script `plot_insertions.py` will look at insertion in the reads.
-Other than producing the 4 plots described below, it will also select positions that contain either:
-- a high number of insertions
-- a high frequency of insertions (n. insertions / n. reads) Selecting preferentially ones that have insertions both on forward and reverse reads.

 The produced figures are:
 - `insertions_distributions.pdf`: the distribution of number of insertions, insertion frequency and average insertion length for the different timepoints
 - `insertions_joint_distr.pdf`: for the last available timepoint plots the joint distributions of values for the forward and reverse reads for three different quantitites: number of insertions, insertion frequency and insertion length.
-- `insertions_vs_genome.pdf`:
+- `insertions_vs_genome_{L,N}.pdf`:
-    - n. of insertions every 5 kbp for forward and reverse reads.
+    - n. of insertions on a window of 100 kbp size, stratified by timepoint and fwd/rev reads.
-    - avg. insertion length distribution.
-For each 5 kbp interval sums the product between average insertion length and insertion frequency, to have the average amount of inserted sequence every 5kbp.
+    - same as previous, but instead of n. of reads it produces an histogram of average insertion length (L * insertion freq).
-- `insertions_trajectories.pdf`: plots the insertion frequency trajectory for at different timepoints for all the selected positions.
+- `insertions_trajectories.pdf`: plots the insertion frequency trajectory for at different timepoints for few selected positions.
 The meaning of markers and colors is similar to the one for the consens frequency trajectories.
+Positions are selected based on the (max - min) insertion frequency over time.
+Only points with not less than 8 insertions are considered, and points where a fisher exact test on the number of fwd vs rev insertions returns a p-value greater than 5%.

 The relevant positions are recorded in `insertions_selected_positions.csv`.
 This is similar to the csv file for the consensus frequency, with the addition of the `L` columns storing the average insertion length.